RocketDerp/April14_2025/June10_2025/USA_Apathy_for_Elderly.md

 https://en.wikipedia.org/wiki/1990_Mecca_tunnel_tragedy

-This is Malala's point - what fucking good is the religon when we can't actually use organized religion to promote compassion, love goodness itself?
+This is Malala's point - what fucking good is the religon when we can't actually use organized religion to promote compassion, love, **goodness itself**?